Cybersecurity start-up edges closer to unicorn status

 A company achieves unicorn status when it hits the $1bn dollar mark.
 Darktrace was valued at $825m last summer and would have to take on additional finance to meet the benchmark.

-Gustafsson said Darktrace had had its "foot to the floor" in terms of growth and was mulling expansion into industrial control systems.
-"We launched Darktrace Industrial which has a real focus on all of those organisations that keep societies running, like water purification systems, energy supply or traffic light systems that enable us to run an efficient and smooth-running society," she said.
+Gustafsson said Darktrace had had its "foot to the floor" in terms of growth and was mulling expansion into industrial control systems that "keep societies running".

-"We're making sure our product is one that can help those guys who often have very complicated data sets and tend to be less noisy than a corporate network, but are more important in terms of their operating effectively.
-A very small change in a particular dial or pump, for example, could have a catastrophic impact."

 The Latin American and Asia Pacific regions have also been earmarked for business growth by Darktrace, which currently has 32 offices around the world and more than 620 employees.